 Smart!
 The spray calcium you buy to prevent blossom end rot is expensive.
 Egg shells are free.
-They release the calcium over a long period of time.
-Since the plants receive the calcium systemically rather than locally, the egg shells are probably more effective.

 Especially when planting tomatoes, eggshells can really help your plants, to provide nutrients.
 There is in fact a specific tomato ailment (blossom end rot) that can be cured by supplementing the soil with calcium AKA eggshells.